-Figure 13 shows the number of metropolitan areas that use various incident detection methods.
-Use of free cellular phone calls to a dedicated number is the most commonly reported method.
-The use of incident detection algorithms is reported on both freeways and arterials with a significant expansion for both categories reported in 2002 and even greater growth projected for 2005.
+Figure 12 shows the number of metropolitan areas that use various incident detection methods.
+Use of free cellular phone calls to a dedicated number is about as common as the use of incident detection algorithms.
+These technologies are deployed on both freeways and arterials with a significant expansion for both categories reported in 2004 and even greater growth projected for 2005.

-Figure 13 Incident Detection
+Figure 12 Incident Detection